tirix/metamath-blueprints/README.md

 **Reference**: type: string, Usually a book, a url, with page and/or theorem number.

-**Dependencies:** JS-Array of strings, they have to exist somewhere in the database.
+**Dependencies:** JS-Array of strings, either they exist already in the database which serves as a hint for the proof or they link to a lemma not in the database, with either statement or proof formalized or neither.

 **Statement:** Metamath string statement, the symbol " inside metamath has to be escaped with a backslash.